jeffreykegler/hoonlint/misc/whitespace.md

 We sometimes write the Hoon expression that is the syntactic parent of `h` as `Parent(h)`.

-A hoon properly contains a text block if it includes the entire text block, but is not identical to it.
+A hoon statement properly contains a text block if it includes the entire text block, but is not identical to it.
-A hoon
+A hoon statement
-"directly contains" a text block if it properly contains the text block, and no other properly contained text block of the hoon is a Hoon subexpression that properly contains that text block.
+"directly contains" a text block if it properly contains the text block, and no other properly contained text block of the hoon is a Hoon statement that properly contains that text block.

 ## Horizontal Alignment